 - Video: Moreover, you can add YouTube videos to your form by searching for videos or inputting a link.

-In each field, there is a copy button to duplicate it and help you save time when there are similar question types.
+There is a copy button in each field to duplicate it and help you save time when there are similar question types.
 There’s also a trash can icon that allows you to delete the question.
 Moreover, you can click the toggle button to choose if the answer to that field is required.